lupyuen/lupyuen.github.io/src/auto2.md

 PineDio Stack is the __most complex IoT gadget__ I've seen... [__All 23 GPIOs__](https://lupyuen.github.io/articles/pinedio2#appendix-gpio-assignment) in use, some multiplexed!

 Thus we need a __Common Framework__ to manage the complexity.
-And the framework shall be easily adopted by Alice, Bob, Chow and other devs worldwide to __create Apps and Drivers__ for PineDio Stack...
+And the framework shall be easily adopted by Alice, Bob, Chow and other devs worldwide to __create Apps and Drivers__ for PineDio Stack.

 The Common Framework that we have selected is __Apache NuttX RTOS!__